gordonaspin/icloud_drive_sync/README.md

   --cookie-directory </cookie/directory>
                                   Directory to store cookies for
                                   authentication (default: ~/.pyicloud)
-  --sync                          Runs an initial scan of iCloud Drive and
+  --sync                          Runs an initial download of iCloud Drive and
-                                  local filesystem
+                                  upload from local filesystem --resync-period <resync_period>
-  --smtp-username <smtp_username>
+                                  Re-sync to/from iCloud Drive every x minutes [x>=0] --smtp-username <smtp_username>
                                   Your SMTP username, for sending email
                                   notifications when two-step authentication